Skip to content

 var vad = new VoiceActivityDetector();

-// Connect the player's output (or microphone input) to the VAD's input.
+// Connect the VAD as an analyzer to the player's output (or microphone input).

 // Subscribe to the SpeechDetected event.